Unraveling the Causes and Consequences of Biodiversity Loss

 - Convince leaders to commit to stabilizing population growth through the exercise of human rights and human development.
 By educating themselves on rights-based population policies, policymakers can ethically and effectively address population-related challenges by empowering women to make their reproductive choices.
 (Source: Nine Population Strategies to Stop Short of 9 Billion: Worldwatch)

-There is no one solution and likely the answer involves both top-down government action plans and a change in mindset of individuals worldwide to ignite change locally.
-In either case, change starts with people voicing their concerns with legislators, changing consumption habits, and leading by example.
+There is no one solution and likely the answer involves both top-down government action and a change in mindset of individuals worldwide to ignite change locally.
+In either case, change starts education, with people voicing their concerns with legislators, changing consumption habits, and leading by example.

 Sources